LKremer/scbs/README.md

 ```

 ## [Tutorial](docs/tutorial.md) of a typical `scbs` run
 A tutorial can be found [here](docs/tutorial.md).
+This gives instructions on how to use `scbs` on a small example data set which we provide.

 Also make sure to read the help by typing `scbs --help` or by checking [this page](docs/commands.md).

 ## What can this package do?

-`scbs` takes as input a number of single-cell methylation files and allows you to quickly and easily obtain a cell × region matrix for downstream analysis.
+`scbs` takes as input a number of single-cell methylation files and allows you to quickly and easily obtain a cell × region matrix for downstream analysis (e.g. PCA, UMAP or clustering).
 It also facilitates quality control, allows you to discover variably methylated regions (VMRs), accurately quantifies methylation in genomic intervals, and stores your sc-methylomes in an efficient manner.
+Lastly, you can also select two cell populations and identify differentially methylated regions (DMRs) between them.

 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="docs/Fig_workflow2.png">